bjsonnen/homelab/README.md

             FluxCD
         </td>
         <td>
-            A tool used for GitOps.
+            A CNCF project for continuous and progressive delivery of Kubernetes applications and infrastructure.
+It's used to enable GitOps.
         </td>
     </tr>
     <tr>